Francis Pettit Smith: Career

 As a boy he had acquired great skill in the construction of model boats and took special interest in their means of propulsion.
 This fascination with boats remained with him and in 1834 on a reservoir near his farm, he perfected the propulsion of a model boat by means of a wooden screw driven by a spring.
 He became utterly convinced that this form of propulsion was greatly superior to the paddle wheel which was in use at the time.
 The following year he built a superior model with which he performed a number of experiments at Hendon and in 1836 took out a patent for propelling vessels by means of a screw revolving beneath the water at the stern.

-After securing the financial backing of several parties, he helped organize the Propeller Steamship Company which in 1839 built the world's first successful screw-propelled steamship, SS Archimedes.
+After securing the financial backing of several parties, he helped organise the Propeller Steamship Company which in 1839 built the world's first successful screw-propelled steamship, SS Archimedes.

 A short time later, he was instrumental in persuading Isambard Kingdom Brunel to change the design of the SS Great Britain from paddle to screw propulsion, by lending Brunel the Archimedes for several months.
 He also helped persuade the British Admiralty to adopt screw propulsion.

 Smith travelled on the SS Great Britain in May 1852, between Liverpool and New York.

 Later life

-Between 1864 and 1870 he resided in an elegant Victorian house at 17 Sydenham Hill SE26, near Crystal Palace Park, a fact noted on a Blue Plaque.
+Between 1864 and 1870 he resided at 17 Sydenham Hill SE26, near Crystal Palace Park, a fact noted on a Blue Plaque.

 In 1860 the government appointed him to the post of curator of the Patent Museum at South Kensington.
 In 1871 a knighthood was conferred upon him.

 Smith died at 15 Thurloe Place, South Kensington in February 1874, and is buried in St Leonards Cemetery, Hythe, Kent.